Your Vasectomy Reversal Consultation Visit

 Dr. Turek will then discuss the vasectomy reversal procedure, its benefits and risks, so that you have a good idea of what the surgery and the recovery involves.
 This discussion includes reviewing when you can resume your normal activities, and the published success rates that he has achieved.

 At the end of the visit, Dr. Turek will provide you with an information packet that provides additional detailed information, including his publications (if you like).
-If, after the visit with Dr Turek, more questions arise about the vasectomy reversal procedure, alternatives, or any other issues, he will handle them with you over the phone or the website patient portal.
+If, after the visit with Dr Turek, more questions arise about the vasectomy reversal procedure, alternatives, or any other issues, he will handle them with you over the phone.

 If you desire to freeze sperm at the time of vasectomy reversal, please notify us on the day of the consultation visit or at another time before the vasectomy reversal.
 We will ask you to sign a sperm banking consent form, and you will need to have blood tests for 5 communicable diseases (by State Law: HIV, HTLV I, II, RPR, Hepatitis B surface antigen, & Hepatitis C antibody) and make a payment to make this happen.